mcauchi1/LSDSM/README.md

  ## Prerequisites
   The model was created using MATLAB R2022b.
 Thus, a recent MATLAB version may be required for proper execution of the algorithm.

-  For the standard joint model on R, some packages are required for proper execution.
+  For the risk score model in R, some packages are required for proper execution.
 To install these:
   ```r
   install.packages("dplyr")
   install.packages("tidyverse")